CIXCultural/Civic_Engine/README.md

 By standardizing the application layer, however, Civic Engine does for civic apps what the shipping container did for global trade: it standardizes the packaging so the underlying machinery never has to change.

-This produces near-zero cost for engineering, faster upgrade times, and low ongoing maintenance.
+This produces cost-efficient engineering, faster upgrade times, and low ongoing maintenance.
 Primary work lies in the policy or legal research needed to ensure content accuracy.

 ---
 ## Positioning & Design Philosophy